fiskaltrust/rollout-doc/technical-operations/troubleshooting/network-troubleshooting.md

 :::

-If the log refers to a message saying `a connection could not be establish` or that it was `unable to connect to the remote server`, that could mean there was either no Internet connectivity present or some security appliance (e.g. a network firewall) blocked the connection.
+If the log refers to a message saying `a connection could not be established` or that it was `unable to connect to the remote server`, that could mean there was either no Internet connectivity present or some security appliance (e.g. a network firewall) blocked the connection.

 All services mentioned in the chapter [Network Requirements](../middleware/network-requirements.md) have to be reachable for the Middleware.
 These are typically HTTP-based services running on TCP port 443 and can be quickly checked with curl.